Agazoth/agazoth.github.io/_posts/2018-11-11-Azure-Blueprint.md

 If we are to automate Azure Blueprint we have to be able to mainpulate the blueprints form the commandline.
 An easy way to get started with this is to use Powershell and the AxAzureBlueprint module.

-If you areinterested in the sourcecode for this project, it can be found [here](https://github.com/Agazoth/AzureBlueprint)
+If you are interested in the sourcecode for this project, it can be found [here](https://github.com/Agazoth/AzureBlueprint)

 The module can be installed form the Powershell Gallery, by running: